What are the “law of commandments” which Jesus Christ abolished, Eph 2:15?

 Eph 2:14 For He Himself is our peace, who has made both one, and has broken down the middle wall of separation,

-In Jesus Christ, Jew and Gentile are alike; they are one.
+Then Paul went on to say that Jesus Christ has made Jew and Gentile one, removing what separated them.
 Paul wrote something very similar in Galatians 3:28.

 Gal 3:28 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.